-Office Consultation
+Office Consultation and Telephone Advice

-This service provides the opportunity to discuss with a Plan attorney any personal legal problems that are not specifically excluded.
-The Plan attorney will explain your rights, point out your options, and recommend a course of action.
-The Plan attorney will identify any further coverage available to you under the Plan, and will undertake representation if you so request.

-If representation is covered by the Plan, you will not be charged for the Plan attorney's services.
-If representation is recommended, but is not covered by the Plan, the Plan attorney will provide a written fee statement in advance.
-You may choose whether to retain the Plan attorney at your own expense, seek outside counsel, or do nothing.
-There are no restrictions on the number of times per year that you or an eligible family member may use this service; however, for a non-covered matter, this service is not intended to provide you with continuing access to a Plan attorney in order to seek advice that would allow you to undertake your own representation.
+This service provides the opportunity to discuss with an attorney any personal legal problems that are not specifically excluded.
+The Plan Attorney will explain the participant's rights, point out his or her options and recommend a course of action.
+The plan attorney will identify any further coverage available under the Legal Plan, and will undertake representation if the participant so requests.
+If representation is covered by the Legal Plan, the participant will not be charged for the Plan attorney's services.
+If representation is recommended, but is not covered by the Legal Plan, the Plan Attorney will provide a written fee statement in advance.
+The participant may choose whether to retain the Plan Attorney at his or her own expense, seek outside counsel, or do nothing.
+There are no restrictions on the number of times per year a participant may use this service; however, for a non-covered matter, this service is not intended to provide the participant with continuing access to a Plan Attorney in order to seek advice that would allow the participant to undertake his or her own representation.